tsharoni/cs_cx_central_collector/README.md

 The following python functions (provided in cx_infra.py) are being used:
 - get_dashboards : get dashboards of a team for the enrichment file
+- get_views : get views of a team for the enrichment file
-- send_enrichment :  sending coralogix dashboards ID and their names to an audit account for enrichment
+- send_enrichment :  sending coralogix dashboards ID or views ID and their names to an audit account for enrichment

 To send the enrichment file for the audit account the following environment variables are required:
 ```shell